La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 The function of them is obvious: they delete words as if they have never been spoken.
 They do not work inside certain quotes (all quotes except **lu…li'u**), though, as that would leave it impossible to quote these words.
 Several **si** in a row deletes several words.

 When you make a mistake while speaking (factual or grammatical) in English you don't normally bother to correct it even if you realize you made a mistake in the first place.
-That's because English is fairly reposydu'ant (for this very reason!).
+That's because English is fairly redundant (for this very reason!).
 In English if we catch ourselves making an error, we stumble out a correction that will do the trick, without going into details like how many words should be cancelled: context usually helps us.
 So if I say

 > _I'm learning the English word, … er, Lojban word._